Installing and Configuring the Authorizer

 helm install <release-name> authz-access-file --values values-custom.yaml

-1. Post deployment validation
+1. Post-deployment validation

 • The error ERROR: rabbit component is null. skipping fetching schemas from tenant-mgmt can be safely ignored.